yandex-cloud/docs/en/storage/concepts/bucket.md

 - A bucket cannot be renamed.

-- {{ objstorage-name }} performance does not depend on the number of buckets.
+- Object Storage performance does not depend on the number of buckets.
 You can store all your data in one or several buckets.

 - Buckets can't be nested.